Multilayer shallow-water model with stratification and shear: Discussion of several aspects of the -

-Here, $H_{i}^{\mathrm{e}}$ and $t_{i}^{\mathrm{e}}$ are constants that with units of length and time, respectively, that characterize the ``entrainment'' process.
-In the present case, an algorithm may be design such that condition (\ref{CondTheta}) is fulfilled at all times.
-This would allow for the inclusion of mixing processes in a novel and rather physical way.
-On the other hand, mixing events are known to occur in localized regions of the ocean, which can be represented by regions where $\bar{\vartheta} _{i+1}+\vartheta _{i+1}^{\sigma }<\bar{\vartheta}_{i}-\vartheta _{i}^{\sigma }$ instantaneously.
+Here, $H_{i}^{\mathrm{e}}$ and $t_{i}^{\mathrm{e}}$ are constants that with units of length and time, respectively, that characterize the ``entrainment'' process, and $\theta(\cdot )$ is the Heaviside step function.
+In the present case, an algorithm may be designed such that condition (\ref{CondTheta}) is fulfilled at all times.
+This would allow for a more natural representation of mixing processes, including the possibility of representing localized mixing events, e.g., characterized by $\bar{\vartheta}_{i+1}+\vartheta _{i+1}^{\sigma }<\bar{\vartheta} _{i}-\vartheta _{i}^{\sigma }$ instantaneously at certain position.
 This subject deserves to be studied in detail.

-Let finally assume a linear state equation, i.e. $\vartheta _{i}=g\alpha _{T}(T_{i}-T_{n+1})-g\alpha _{S}(S_{i}-S_{n+1}).$ Here, $\alpha _{T}$ and $ \alpha _{S}$ are the thermal expansion and salt contraction coefficients, respectively; $T_{i}(\mathbf{x},\sigma ,t)=\bar{T}_{i}(\mathbf{x},t)+\sigma T_{i}^{\sigma }(\mathbf{x},t)$ and $S_{i}(\mathbf{x},\sigma ,t)=\bar{S}_{i}( \mathbf{x},t)+\sigma S_{i}^{\sigma }(\mathbf{x},t)$ are the $i$th layer temperature and salinity, respectively; and $T_{n+1}$ and $S_{n+1}$ are the inactive layer (constant) temperature and salinity, respectively.
+Let finally assume a linear state equation, i.e., $\vartheta _{i}=g\alpha _{T}(T_{i}-T_{n+1})-g\alpha _{S}(S_{i}-S_{n+1}).$ Here, $\alpha _{T}$ and $ \alpha _{S}$ are the thermal expansion and salt contraction coefficients, respectively; $T_{i}(\x,\sigma ,t)=\bar{T}_{i}(\x,t)+\sigma T_{i}^{\sigma }(\x,t)$ and $S_{i}(\x,\sigma ,t)=\bar{S}_{i}( \x,t)+\sigma S_{i}^{\sigma }(\x,t)$ are the $i$th layer temperature and salinity, respectively; and $T_{n+1}$ and $S_{n+1}$ are the inactive layer (constant) temperature and salinity, respectively.
 Let also write the buoyancy input as

-Here, $C_{p}$ is the specific heat at constant pressure and $Q(\mathbf{x},t)$ is the heat input through the surface.
-Equation (\ref{masaforzada}) can then be split into a heat and salt content conservation equations, namely \begin{mathletters} \end{mathletters} If fluid across the surface is allowed only, the choice (\ref{split}) enforces, on one hand \citep[e.g.][]{Beron-Ochoa-Ripa-99} \begin{mathletters} and, on the other \cite{Beron-Ripa-00}
+$C_{p}$ is the specific heat at constant pressure and $Q(\x,t)$ is the heat input through the surface.
+Equation (\ref{masaforzada}) can then be split into a heat and salt content conservation equations, namely,